Sunday, 15 March 2020

 For now, I have a new method to get rid of such pests - just ask them to recite the śloka of reference they use to validate their philosophy.
 If they fail to recite it with perfect pronunciations or at least give the individual meanings for each word without parroting the presented English translation, they are in no authority to dictate.

 The last debate I recall is having a heated argument with a staff who used to work in Bangsar Rāmaligeśvara temple.
-He was not happy with me teaching Rudram in the temple and tried to convince me to teach Bhagavad Gīta instead.
+He was not happy with me teaching Rudram in the temple and tried to convince me to teach the Bhagavad Gīta instead.
 He forced me into a debate to convince that I should worship His lord instead of Rudra ( but it is perfectly okay for him to find his rice bowl from the revenue they give in a Śiva temple ).
-The fun ended when this chap started to run away from me while shouting ' māyāvadi.. māyāvadi...' around the perimeter of the temple.
+The fun ended when this chap started to hop around while shouting ' māyāvadi.. māyāvadi...' around the perimeter of the temple.

 If you have experienced similar trauma, warn any preacher who starts harassing you.
 Remember- no one has the right to dictate over which Guru, lineage and deity you should adhere to.